dfkaye/where.js/README.md

 # TODO
-+ more sophisticated testing examples (line comment stuff?)
++ fix intercept in event-based library strategies
++ self-shunt where to test itself more cleanly, progressively
++ results.values => results.data.names and results.data.values
++ clean up the procedural long-method setup code in the where() function
 + explore jasmine tap reporter by Miller Medeiros (@millermedeiros)
   - [jasmine-tap](https://github.com/mout/mout/edit/master/tests/lib/jasmine/jasmine-tap.js)
 + reorganize docs - too sprawling or verbose
++ strategy
-+ strategy 'purpose' needs better explaining (try+catch vs events vs ?)
+  - 'purpose' needs better explaining (try+catch vs events vs ?)
+  - custom strategy needs explaining
++ strategy - refactoring:
+  - provide a `list` method returning all strategies registered
+  - ease up on lookup cleverness
+  - make context/strategy specification easier, more global
-+ strategy ui needs re-visiting - strings vs objects
+  - ui needs re-visiting - strings vs objects
     - jasmine - assume global or double as 'context.jasmine'
     - QUnit - assume global or double as 'context.QUnit'
     - tape - t function serves double as 'context.tape'
-  - custom strategy needs explaining

-# CONCLUSION

-## RECOMMENDED TOOLS
+## CONCLUSIONS

+Test libraries make assumptions.
+Not all test libraries expose hooks for intercepting failure messages.
+That is a big design issue, as it means there's no direct way to plug in to the "lifecycle" of a test, peform transforms, etc., (as if they were made before the JavaScript world hear about streams).
+It also means their reporters are tightly coupled with their test runners.  *Which means some libraries themselves do not benefit from their own stated purpose - to ease test-driven development.*

+I started with jasmine-where back when (October 2013) as a self-assessment and found both v1.3.1 and v2.0.0-rc3 were a bit tricky but not difficult to intercept.
+With jasmine 2.0.0 (first stable in late December) a fundamental feature was no longer exposed (the currentSpec) which led to - shockingly - simplifying my own jasmine-where and jasmine-intercept projects.
+Thinking I was just not that great at this anymore, I took on the whole `where.js` concept in January 2014 to invalidate that bit of self-doubt in a hurry.

+## WHAT I FOUND OUT

+QUnit was surprisingly easy to hook *some* information, but impossible to trap completely.
+It's really best used with another reporting utility like qunit-tap so that you can ignore the tightly-coupled mess of the HTML reporter.
+That's a strike against it.

+Same goes for Tape except that there is no HTML reporter for it, as it is a test library for node.js projects.
+With Tape in the browser, you need browserify - which already is a strike against it if you want to drive browser tests.

+Mocha was even more surprisingly easy to work with, probably because of TJ's early decision to completely de-couple the assertion system from the test runner and reporter.
+Taking assert, expect and should to the browser required only one library to be ported - assert.js.
+Working with chai was even easier - no port needed for the browser.

+After this experience, I recommend the following tools for JavaScript TDD:

 + __mocha__ - non-invasive try+catch, multiple reporter support, just works.
 + __should.js (or chai/should)__ - ignore the disingenuous FUD from purists and